 Sleep matters, and having poor sleep hygiene can put one at risk for developing additional health concerns.
 Improving sleep hygiene can be as simple as reducing the brightness of lights in the home.

 Keeping a senior socially active is just as beneficial as being physically active.
 Multiple studies have shown that a lack of social engagement is a substantial risk factor for mortality - similar to smoking.
 Furthermore, isolated seniors are more likely to have a decline in their mobility and experience a decline in health when compared to those who are socially active.

-Origin designs, develops and operates innovative, active lifestyle communities across Canada that provide our community members with rich, full lives that maintain safety, build relationships, and promote healthy living.
+Origin Active Lifestyle Communities designs, develops, and operates innovative, active lifestyle communities across Canada that provide our community members with rich, full lives that maintain safety, build relationships, and promote healthy living.
 We encourage you to schedule a visit to one of our active lifestyle communities and experience the Origin Way for yourself!

 This blog was updated on February 1st, 2020